Kaiderella/q2a-vietnamese-translation/README.md

-# Q2A Vietnamese translation
-Vietnamese translation for Q2A
+# Vietnamese translation for Q2A

 This is Vietnamese translation updates for Question2Answer.

 Installation: